pbuckner/x-plane_plugins/XPython/docs/source/development/modules/commands.rst

   use this command with :py:func:`appendMenuWithCommand`, use the ``.commandRef`` attribut of the returned Command instance.

-.. py:function:: find_command(name)
+.. py:function:: find_command(name) -> Command

-  :param name str: name of existing command to be retrieved
+  :param str name: name of existing command to be retrieved
   :return: :py:class:`Command` instance for newly created command

   Raises ``ValueError`` exception if command does not exist::